VaradGhodake/Gitbook-Competitive-Coding-Notes/_book/Algorithms/DynamicProgramming-T.md

 There are a lot of memoization solved problems in leetcode -> Top interview questions -> DP <br />
 Memoization basically insures that we solve a particular subproblem only once to improve runtime

+Recursive solution: For problems with structure of `take or leave`, check how it depends on previous values and recurse conditionally: make except and include cases and take max or min. eg. coin-change, LIS, perfect squares, word break, etc
 #### Half the problem is solved once you figure out that the problem is a DP one

 There are two uses for dynamic programming: